 A home away from home

-Each house has its own unique character, but an overarching, welcoming ethos ensures that boarding is always friendly with an emphasis on family atmosphere.
-We provide a home away from home.
+At St Leonards, we provide a home away from home for 140 boarding students, who are cared for by their Housemaster or Housemistress, as well as a dedicated team of resident and non-resident House Tutors.
+This figure includes around 50% of the Sixth Form.
 Our boarders receive the very highest levels of pastoral care, giving them a safe, nurturing environment in which to make the most of what St Leonards has to offer.

-A Housemaster or Housemistress, along with resident house assistants, live in each house.
-The welfare and development of the pupils is their number one priority and our staff are frequently praised by students for their approachable and friendly nature.
-International pupils will also have a UK based guardian from the point at which they begin their studies until the point at which they leave the School.
+The welfare and development of the pupils is our number one priority.
+In addition to the pastoral care received at school, international pupils will have a UK-based guardian from the point at which they begin their studies until the point at which they leave St Leonards.

-St Leonards boarders are encouraged to learn vital social and organisational skills by getting involved in the running of their house and in the setting and upholding of standards of behaviour.
-Our pupils have regular opportunities to provide feedback on house matters.
+Boarders are encouraged to learn vital social and organisational skills by getting involved in the running of their house and in the setting and upholding of standards of behaviour.
+Our pupils have regular opportunities to provide feedback on house matters and propose and organise social events, trips and activities.

 Camaraderie is a key part of life at St Leonards and, because they get to know pupils in different year groups and forge friendships with them, our boarders play a key part in spreading this spirit right across the School.

-Each of the residences is equipped with study bedrooms, common rooms, kitchen facilities, computing facilities and games rooms.
+Each of the houses is equipped with study bedrooms, recently refurbished common rooms, state-of-the-art kitchen facilities, IT access and games rooms.
+With their impressive staircases, expansive communal areas and beautifully maintained and restored period details, our residences have a distinct 'country house' feel.
 Wireless internet access (monitored) is available, enabling our pupils to stay in contact with family and friends.
-Students receive nutritious meals and regular snacks, including brunch at the weekends, in the Central Dining Room.
-St Leonards is one of the only schools in the country to have received the Scottish Consumer Council’s Healthy Living Plus Award.
+Students receive nutritious meals and regular snacks, including brunch at the weekends, in Restaurant 1877.
+Weekend breakfasts are often eaten in house, to encourage a homely, relaxed feel, and Ollerenshaw's new outdoor wood-fired pizza oven is well used and loved for social occasions.

 The warm, family atmosphere that is present in the houses is the most important thing to us.
 However, the buildings themselves are something to shout about.
-The facilities may be modern but each of the majestic structures has its own fascinating history.
+The facilities may be modern but each of the majestic structures has its own fascinating history, including a stint for one house as the private residence of the Bishop of St Andrews.

-Many rooms have views of the sea, the hills of Fife or the historic St Andrews Cathedral.
+Many rooms have views of the sea, the hills of Fife or the iconic ruins of St Andrews Cathedral.

 Pupils can board full time, weekly or on a flexible basis, however nearly all boarders stay over the weekend and enjoy the opportunity to participate in a full programme of enriching activities and regular trips and visits.

-There are no distinctions between day and boarding students at St Leonards, they are all part of the same friendly family.
+There are no distinctions between day and boarding students at St Leonards - all pupils are part of the same friendly family.
 Day pupils therefore play a full part in boarding life too.
-In the Sixth Form they become members of one of the houses and socialise, relax and study there.
-They also join in weekend activities and excursions and represent their house in inter-house competitions.
+In the Sixth Form they become members of one of the houses and socialise, relax and study there., and in the younger years, pupils are attached to one of our three 'day houses', which sees them come together with boarders to compete in inter-house competitions ranging from sport, music and drama to debating.
+They also have the option to join in weekend activities and excursions.